 The per capita income in Plymouth in 2018 was $57,545, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $230,180 for a family of four.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Langs. of India and Spanish.
+Other important languages spoken here include Polish and Italian.